-More and more people are telling me that Facebook, Insta and Twitter are ‘a necessary evil’ that they put up with as a way to share their creative work or promote their business – and then add to the gripe that the algorithms used by those pages mean their posts aren’t always seen.
+More and more people are telling me that Facebook, Insta and Twitter are ‘a necessary evil’ that they put up with as a way to stay connected to friends, share their creative work or promote their business.
+And now, following the release of the Social Dilemma, people are recognising the darker side of the algorithms used by those sites.

-Of course many people love them a way of staying connected to friends (which was the original benefit), and stalking celebrities, (which has probably over-taken that original intention!).
-Still, many of those same people worry that they spend too much time scrolling through seemingly endless Facebook content, that isn’t even from pages they follow, or about the trend of projecting the perfect Insta life, or the significant anger that seems to surround so many tweets.
+Of course many people love social media sites as a way of staying connected to friends (which was the original benefit), and stalking celebrities, (which has probably over-taken that original intention!).
+Still, many of those same people worry that they spend too much time scrolling through seemingly endless content (that isn’t necessarily from pages they follow), projecting the perfect Insta life, or the significant anger that seems to surround so many tweets.

-I’ve been using Vero ‘true social’ for most of this year, as a different social media site.
+I’d like to offer a personal preference – I’ve been using Vero ‘true social’ for a couple of years.
+It doesn’t use algorithms or adverts at all so you only see what you choose to follow.
 I absolutely love it and highly recommend you give it a try.
 So much so that I’ve quit all other social media sites now.

-And yet for some reason Vero just felt right to me, and I stuck with it beyond the temporary tech glitches.
-Now I’m slowly encouraging people to give Vero another try.
+And yet for some reason Vero just felt right to me, and I stuck with it beyond the temporary tech glitches, and I’ve been recommending it ever since.

 It’s worth saying that I have no commercial investment or reason to promote Vero other than I just really like it – this is a genuine recommendation.